 Delivery Option & Start Term:

-Online program + 2 weeks in Greeley: starts Fall term 2024
+Online + 1 Summer Greeley Visit: starts Fall term 2024

 This 3-year master's degree is offered in a primarily online format to meet the needs of non-traditional students with employment or family commitments that preclude participation in a traditional on-campus program.
-You will visit our Greeley campus for 2 weeks during their first summer term for lab sessions and advisement.
+You will visit our Greeley campus for 2 weeks during your first summer term for laboratory experiences associated with coursework and academic advising.

 You will progress through the program as part of a cohort (group of students moving through the program together).